futuredapp/Engineering-Handbook/docs/Teams/android/project_setup/40_ci_cd.md

 ### Workflow Differences

 - **PR Check Workflow**: Same as native projects, but only runs if Android/KMP changes are detected
-- **Enterprise Workflow**: Same as native projects, but includes jobs for Android and also iOS
+- **Enterprise Workflow**: Same as native projects, but includes jobs for both Android and iOS
-- **Release Workflow**: Same as native projects,  but includes jobs for Android and also iOS
+- **Release Workflow**: Same as native projects, but includes jobs for both Android and iOS

 ## Setup Requirements